aeon0/reactahead/README.md

 - Implement fuzzy search where not every character must be the same.
 E.g. display "Apple" even if user writes "Aple"
 - Support icons infront of suggestions
 - Fully customizable suggestion styles
+- Flag to just always show all provided suggestions (and async suggestions).
+This is usefull if the developer does not want to use the reactahead search algorithm but his or her own.

 </br></br>
 This npm module is built with "Create-React-Library" (https://github.com/UdiliaInc/create-react-library)